uncbiag/shapmagn/README.md

 We provide two ways to install the shapmagn: 1) custom installation  2) docker
 ### Custom installation
 * Important.
-Before the installation, make sure the cuda-toolkit is installed. you can check that via "nvcc --version" in terminal.
+Before the installation, make sure the cuda-toolkit is installed. you can check that via "nvcc --version" in terminal (see step 0 if nvcc not yet installed).
 The cuda compiler version it shows may be different from your cuda driver version shown at "nvidia-smi".
 Please make sure that the torch, pytorch3d and keops,torch_scatter are installed under the same cuda version as the one of nvcc.
   (Note that if your nvcc version is 11.2  while pytorch, torch_scatter of 11.2 version are not released, you can install any available version compiled with cuda 11.*)